lex-hue/Stock-Predictor-V4/README.md

 ```
 Before starting the fine-tuning process for the LSTM RL model, the script will now ask you to specify your desired reward threshold.
 It is recommended to set the threshold at 0.9.

-While waiting for the fine-tuning process to finish, it is advisable to stay hydrated by drinking some water, as this process may take some time.
-Once the fine-tuning is complete, try running the script until it loops only once.
-In case it doesn't loop once initially, continue rerunning it until it completes at least one loop.
+It is recommended to maintain hydration by drinking water while waiting for the fine-tuning process to complete, as this may take a while.
+Once the fine-tuning is done, attempt to run the script with a single loop.
+If the script doesn't loop once initially, keep rerunning it until it completes at least one loop.
+If the script consistently produces the same result without any improvement, please interrupt it by pressing CTRL + C, answer "yes" to the prompt, and rerun the script.

 After the fine-tuning process is fully complete, it is highly recommended to re-evaluate the model's performance.